 For the best flavour and moist texture to your Sate Lilit, it’s best to use freshly grated young coconut.
 It helps bind the mince meat and keep its shape on the skewer.
 However, if it’s too hard to source, you could substitute with desiccated coconut.
 The flavour won’t be quite the same, and you’ll have a slightly different texture, but if that’s the tradeoff to be able to make your own Sate Lilit at home we are ALL FOR IT.

 Palm sugar brings a delicate sweetness to offset the punchy spices going on in the basa genap.
 It also helps give a slightly golden caramelised texture to the outsides.
 Grab some from your Asian grocer, the Asian section of your local supermarket, or head online.

 Click on the images below to jump to these tasty recipes:

-- 300 g finely ground minced meat pork, chicken, tuna, it's up to you!
+- 300 g finely ground minced meat pork or chicken or beef - it's up to you!

 - 1/2 cup basa genap read the recipe here